mail4hafij/react_azure_devops_pipeline/README.md

 <img src="/azure-library.png" />

-- The pipeline.
-I have setup an windows agent on a azure VM.
-If you want to run pipeline on another agent please chagen the pool as needed.
+- I have setup an windows agent on a azure VM to run the following pipeline.
+If you want to run pipeline on another agent please change the pool as needed.

 ```
 # React App Deployment Pipeline